-Submit the completed electronic copy of the Handbook and Charter Policies and Procedures as a MS Word® file.
+Submit the completed electronic copy of the Handbook and School Policies and Procedures as a MS Word® file.

-Submit the completed electronic copy of the Assurances as a MS Word® or Adobe Acrobat® file.
+Submit the completed electronic copy of the Assurances as a MS Word® or Adobe Acrobat® file with one unique Assurances Form for each charter under renewal review.